samben00/issam-blog/_posts/2019-05-26-docker-swarm-ecr-auto-login.md

 I think the first and second solution are the simplest and I don't see a need of creating another docker service just to refresh tokens.

-In my case I setup a systemd with timer that runs the command above every hour
+In my case I setup a systemd service with a timer that runs the command above on the **manager node** every hour.

+Login to one of the manager nodes and create the following files:

 **/usr/bin/docker-ecr-login.sh**
 {% highlight bash%}